oIoTShipTalk/convex-evals/README.md

 pdm run python runner/main.py --skip-generation
 ```

-Grading writes out a JSON report in the output directory.

-There's also a Next app for viewing the report:
+Here is the Next app for viewing the report:

 ```
 cd viewer
 bun install